mariahnorell/website/content/posts/rapids/index.md

 ## Conference Experience

-This past week, I attended [NVIDIA's GTC](https://www.nvidia.com/en-us/gtc/) conference to deepen my understanding of machine learning and artificial intelligence.
+This past week, I attended [NVIDIA's GTC](https://www.nvidia.com/en-us/gtc/) to deepen my understanding of machine learning and artificial intelligence.
 To me, the most rewarding part of the conference was the hands-on training session I attended.
 I heard about GTC through an organization I'm a member of called [Women in Data](https://www.womenindata.org/) where the mission is to "close the gender gap and increase diversity in data careers".

 It was exciting to get my hands on a real-world project to elevate my skills in the [Fundamentals of Accelerated Data Science with RAPIDS](https://www.nvidia.com/content/dam/en-zz/Solutions/deep-learning/deep-learning-education/DLI-Workshop-Fundamentals-of-Accelerated-Data-Science-with-RAPIDS.pdf) workshop.
 Through a mixture of instructor-led and self-paced lab sections, I learned all about GPU-accelerated data manipulation, machine learning, and conducted an in-depth biodefense simulation analysis on population data.